pousse-cafe/pousse-cafe.github.io/documentation.md

 The way components are actually documented is described in the following sections.

-### Bounded Context
+### Module

-A Bounded Context is described by a package and all its sub-packages.
-Therefore, a Bounded Context is documented in a `package-info.java` file used to document a package.
+A Module is defined by the components with their class in a base package or any of its sub-packages.
+Therefore, a Module is documented by base package's `package-info.java`.

-`@bounded_context` tag defines the name of the Bounded Context.
+`@module` tag defines the name of the Module.

-The javadoc comment's body is used as the description of the Bounded Context.
+The javadoc comment's body is used as the description of the Module.
 HTML tags may be used for formatting.

-`@short` tag defines the short (i.e. one sentence) description of the Bounded Context.
+`@short` tag defines the short (i.e. one sentence) description of the Module.
 The short description is used in the Ubiquitous Language section of the documentation.

-Example of `package-info.java` for package `myboundedcontext`:
+Example of `package-info.java` for package `mymodel`:

 ```
 /**
- * A long description for MyBoundedContext.
+ * A long description for MyModel.
  *
- * @bounded_context MyBoundedContext
+ * @module MyModel
- * @short Short description for MyBoundedContext.
+ * @short Short description for MyModel.
  */
-package myboundedcontext;
+package mymodel;
 ```

 ### Aggregates